navirobayo/navirobayo/README.md

 ⚫ Check out my work on the [Google Play Store](https://play.google.com/store/apps/dev?id=8134108822411179352)

-⚫ I'm currently using technology to provide an automated future in my region.
+⚫ I'm currently using technology to create an e-commerce.
 I'm building a startup.

 ⚫ Feel free to message me on [Discord](https://discord.com/invite/M4wTh36A3N), we can talk about programming, tattoos or motorbikes